I'm a postdoc at Carnegie Mellon University's Robotics Institute,

 CS 294-112, Deep Reinforcement Learning (now CS 285)

 At the time I took it, UC Berkeley had an oral preliminary exam requirement for PhD students.

 Here's the transcript of my prelims.

 Nowadays, things might have changed since the number of AI PhD students has skyrocketed.

 There is also a second oral exam, called the qualifying exam.

 Here's the transcript of my qualifying exam.

-(Reading a book does not necessarily imply agreement with its content.)
+(Once again, reading a book does not imply that I agree with its content.)